Git-PratikVyas/FastAPI-for-GenAI/2_ai-service/README.md

 ## Step 2: Define Pydantic Models

-**Why**: Pydantic models are like precise measuring cups—they ensure inputs and outputs are exactly what you expect, catching errors early.
+Pydantic models are ensure inputs and outputs are exactly what you expect, catching errors early.

 **Instructions**:
 1. Create a `models.py` file.